preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/property-sets/index.rst

 .. image:: property-set-settings-v7.png

 2. Add a Title for the Property Set.
-You can add a title in all langauges active in the tenant (click the flag to change language).
+You can add a title in all langauges active in the tenant.
 Default language is mandatory.
 3. Change category if needed.
 4. Open the list and select a Property.
 5. Click "Add".